Workshops: Project Safe, Beachcomber's Booty, Leaf Luster

 Teacher: Ann Strite Kurz

 Join us at Needleworkers’ Delight in nearby Metuchen, NJ for one or both of these lovely designs taught by Ann Strite Kurz.
 We have teamed up with Needleworkers’ Delight to bring you a national teacher in the comfort of their newly designed large stitching location.
 A full lunch will be provided.
-We are awaiting a flier from Needleworkers’ Delight with all of the particulars but be sure to reserve the date on your calendar for this fun event.
-Once registration begins, MCEGA members will have a one month priority registration period before registration is opened to the public.
 In addition, since both of these pieces are based in blackwork, Janice Meyers has graciously agreed to teach a blackwork piece in April so we will all be prepared.
-Keep your eyes on your email as we will notify members when the flier is ready and when registration begins.
-In the meantime, check out Ann Strite Kurz on her website – www.annstritekurz.com
+We will also have a Saturday stitch in prior to the class to do any prework required .

 Technique: Mixed Media Canvas